 Symptoms of over the hill age

 Aging can be a beautiful concept as it comes with wisdom and makes you calmer.
 You learn from the experiences of your life and become better able to understand the real meaning of life and share it with your loved ones.
 But apart from this beautiful side of aging, some other signs of aging are not considered beautiful by many such as wrinkles and other age-related declines in the body’s functions.
-Some of the common symptoms of reaching your over the hill age are as follows:

 • Memory loss or difficulty remembering certain things